tappi287/tieflader/ReadMe.md

 It really is just a GUI for the outstanding libaries
 <a href="https://github.com/mdboom/pytoshop">pytoshop</a> and
 <a href="https://pillow.readthedocs.io/">Pillow</a>
-and many others.
+and a few others.
 The GUI is build in
 <a href="https://www.qt.io/qt-for-python">Qt for Python</a> aka `PySide2`.